 Last year’s championship was won by South Africa’s Kyle McClatchie and three of his countrymen will aim to emulate his feat.
 Malcolm Mitchell, Matt Saulez and Chris Woollam are all ranked in their country’s top six.
 Closer to home, the challengers include French internationals Edgar Catherine and Frederic Lacroix, Welsh international Ben Chamberlain and Scotland’s 2017 men’s amateur champion, Sam Locke.
 The strong Scottish contingent also includes Darren Howie, last year’s Scottish Boys’ Order of Merit winner and John Paterson, the 2017 Scottish Boys’ Open Stroke Play champion.

-The exempt players will be joined by at least 60 competitors from next Tuesday’s pre-qualifying tournaments at Camberley Heath, Surrey, and Fairhaven, Lancashire.
-Over 280 players will compete at the two venues in an attempt to win a place in the Brabazon.
-Ahead of them lies the challenge of Frilford Heath’s Red course, the Club’s oldest and most prestigious course, which was laid out by JH Taylor.
+The exempt players will be joined by at least 60 competitors from pre-qualifying tournaments at Camberley Heath, Surrey, and Fairhaven, Lancashire.
+Over 280 players have competed at the two venues in an attempt to win a place in the Brabazon.
+Ahead of them lies the challenge of our famous Red Course, our oldest and most prestigious course, which was laid out by JH Taylor.

-Frilford Heath is a regular host of England Golf events, including the English Men’s Amateur Championship and England Golf Week, but the flagship Brabazon Trophy will be the most prestigious amateur event it has held.
+We regularly host England Golf events, including the English Men’s Amateur Championship and England Golf Week, but the flagship Brabazon Trophy will be the most prestigious amateur event we have held.